seed-run/homepage/_docs/using-serverless-plugins.md

 Seed supports most of the common [Serverless Framework plugins](https://github.com/serverless/plugins) out of the box.
 The exception, would be plugins that are not related to the build or deployment process of the app.
 If you are having problems getting a specific plugin to work, <a href="mailto:{{ site.email }}">feel free to contact us</a>.

-Below is a list of plugins that need some configuration to work with Seed.
+Below are a list of plugins that need some additional configuration to work with Seed.

 ### serverless-domain-manager